Captivate Your Audience With Customer-Centric Content

 Know Your Buyers as Well as Your Best Friend

 Get into their world.
-Listen, watch, observe – and dig.
+Listen, watch, observe – and dig deep.
 Read what your customers are saying on social media to discover pain points.
 Put out customer surveys when someone visits your website or makes a purchase.
 Read customer reviews for your business – and your competitors’.
 Talk to your customers at conferences and trade shows.
 Ask a lot of questions.
 Ask them what they need, what they want, what they like.

 You need to get to know your buyers like an old friend, becoming able to anticipate their needs, recognize their style preferences, and understand the best ways to communicate with them.
 You also want to know their goals ( in relation to your brand) and what they value the most (quality, usability, customer support.)